 We spent two full days in Sethan, as I took my mom and with a few other guests (I also run a permanent camping site in Sethan) for hikes on both days.
 When I wasn’t (or sleeping late until the afternoon) my parents took their time befriending locals in the village, more than I ever did myself.

-With two days bein totally dedicated to driving, and the rest of the three days devoted to lazy explorations of Hallan Valley and Sethan, the 5-day road trip from Delhi felt just as relaxing as a holiday in the Himalayas is supposed to be!
+With two days being totally dedicated to driving, and the rest of the three days devoted to lazy explorations of Hallan Valley and Sethan, the 5 day Delhi to Manali road trip itinerary felt just as relaxing as a holiday in the Himalayas should be!

 Disclaimer: I was on a blog trip with Nissan India who provided me with a car.
 Though my trip was partly covered by them, all experiences, suggestions and endorsements are solely personal.
 I only recommend what I personally experience and find worth appreciating.